What is identity theft?

 All sensitive personal information is at risk, as the person committing the crime will have access to a list of resources connected to the stolen identity.
 These resources can then be used to create accounts in industries such as medical, financial, insurance, gaming and so on.

-Whatever an individual might have, that is beneficial to the thieves, is up for grabs once an identity has been stolen.
+Whatever an individual might have, that is beneficial to the identity thieves, is up for grabs once an identity has been stolen.

 What is the difference between identity theft and identity fraud?